zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 .. option:: -enable-leader-election

-	Enables Leader election to avoid multiple replicas of the controller reporting the status of Ingress resources -- only one replica will report status.
+	Enables Leader election to avoid multiple replicas of the controller reporting the status of Ingress, VirtualServer and VirtualServerRoute resources -- only one replica will report status.

 	See :option:`-report-ingress-status` flag.